emacsorphanage/ov/README.md

 (setq ov1 (ov-match "setq"))
 (ov-set ov1 'face 'success)
 (ov-read-only ov1)
-;; You will be able to prevent "setq"s from some deleting commands.
+;; You will be able to prevent some commands from modifying "setq" strings.
 ```

 ## Reference